 Have you really thought about how much you’ve personally invested in your college education?
 Not just in terms of the tens of thousands of dollars you’ve paid (or that you owe in student loans) but the countless hours spent studying, the years of family sacrifice, and the blood, sweat, and tears that went into earning every grade.
 When you consider the true cost of your education, you’ll quickly realize something extraordinary about that slip of paper you received at graduation, it’s absolutely priceless!

 Show Your College Degree Some Love

 It bears repeating: Your college diploma is one of the most valuable documents you’ll ever own!
 It’s why you should preserve it and protect it as soon as you receive it in the mail from your higher education institution.
 Important paper documents like college degrees, professional certificates, and university awards can easily get lost in an apartment or office move or destroyed by mold, flooding, or a fire in your home.

 No matter when or how you lost your associate of arts (AA), bachelor’s, graduate degree, or or doctoral degree, you should take steps to obtain a replacement as soon as possible.
 After all, degree programs take years to complete for your field of study.
 But how do you replace a lost college diploma?
 Just follow these simple steps for how to get a copy of college diploma from your alma mater.

-Contact the Office of the Registrar at the college or university you attended.
+Contact the registrar’s office at the college or university you attended.

 The registrar’s office is responsible for maintaining student records and transcripts, keeping track of class schedules, and registering students for classes.
 One of their primary responsibilities is fulfilling all requests for diploma copies and replacements.
-To get in touch with the Office of the Registrar at your alma mater, search for their contact information on your school’s web page or call the school’s main phone number to be transferred to their department.
+To get in touch with the registrar’s office at your alma mater, search for their contact information on your school’s web page or call the school’s main phone number to be transferred to their department.
 They understand that a lost diploma happens and will be able to handle sending you a replacement diploma after a few more steps.